Category: Family

 2. We don’t know exactly when we will get there.
 We have a couple pesky things like a mortgage and jobs that need to be dealt with. 🙂

 3. We don’t know how long He will want us in Ukraine.
 We are open to 2 years or 20 years.
 We won’t try to figure that one out on our own.
 I know for me personally, I will have to go with the mindset that I am there for good no matter how long we actually stay.
-I will have to root my hear there in order to be focused, otherwise I’m a grass is greener type of gal.
+I will have to root my heart there in order to be focused, otherwise, I’m a grass is greener type of gal.

-So, for now we wait on the Lord for His next steps for us and prepare however we can in the meantime.
+So, for now, we wait on the Lord for His next steps for us and prepare however we can in the meantime.
 I’ve been like a crazy person this week purging my house.
 If we know we will eventually be leaving, we know we’ll have to get rid of a bunch of our junk.
 Why not start today?
 I mean really, do I need an entire tote full of nursing school care plans and assignments?
 Heck no. Do I really need doubles of every single picture taken in college?
 Probably not.
 My hair was really bad then anyway.
 I don’t need double the reminders.
 I also had chipmunk cheeks.
 Really!
 I showed Jed a picture and he said it looked like I was storing food for winter in my cheeks.
 Gee thanks…but it’s true…I’ll be the first to admit those were not my cutest days.
 What else would you expect after 4 years of living in the dorms and a really severe allergy/aversion to exercise?
 (I hate pain)

 Oh my, the things we have saved over the years kill me.
 Have you ever gone back and read old journals from junior high and high school?
 If you need a good laugh or encouragement about how far you’ve come, read a few old journals.
 Oh the humiliation!!!!
 As I was sitting alone in my room reading old journals I actually found myself looking around in embarrassment as if someone would walk in at any moment and discover all the never-gonna-happen crushes I had back in the day.
 I think I better burn those suckers before Jed finds them.
 He’d never let me live it down.